 Second method – using the triangle inequality

-We’ll construct the same new triangle, △GBC, as before.
+For the second method of proving the Hinge Theorem, we’ll construct the same new triangle, △GBC, as before.
 But now, instead of connecting G to A, we’ll draw the angle bisector of ∠GBA, and extend it until it intersects CG at point H:

 Triangles △BHG and △BHA are congruent by the Side-Angle-Side postulate: AH is a common side, |GB|=|AB| by construction and ∠HBG≅∠HBA, since BH is the angle bisector.
 This means that |GH|=|HA| as corresponding sides in congruent triangles.